This post may contain affiliate links, please see our policy for details.

 After a lot of discussion, we decided that the only place for the tv was over the fireplace.
 Not my first choice but, when you live in a small space, you do what you gotta do.

 The mantel wasn’t wide enough to hold our tv, so we did what any good DIYer would do…

 We slapped a piece of plywood up on the mantel, hooked the tv up and called it done.

-It stayed this way for 6 months until I couldn't stand to look at it one any longer.
+It stayed this way for 6 months until I couldn’t stand to look at it any longer.

-Now that we finished the mantel makeover, it was time to paint the old brick fireplace.
+Since we finished the mantel makeover, I thought it was time to refresh the old brick fireplace.